 - A PowerPoint presentation with accompanying script

 - Evidence-based practice guidance

-- Case scenarios and/or reflective practice questions to facilitate application of the module content to practice
+- Case scenarios and/or reflective practice questions to facilitate the application of the module content to practice

 - Self-scoring "pop" quizzes throughout each module

 - A personal certificate of completion of each module

 Each module takes approximately 45-60 minutes to complete at a time, place and pace convenient for you.
 While it is recommended that you use all of the training modules in sequence, the package is designed so that you can select those modules that you feel are most relevant to your learning needs.
 All the modules include copies of the 2014 WHO Growth Charts for Canada and the document References and Resources for Further Learning.
 You only need to download these materials once and refer to them as directed by the PowerPoints and scripts throughout all five modules.